How to Cook Frozen Tamales (Fresh or Cooked Instructions)

 Additionally warm drinks like atole, chocolate caliente, and champurrado make a perfect combination.

-You can serve your reheated tamales as a quick dinner, for celebrations, holidays and special occasions
+You can serve your cooked tamales as a quick dinner, for celebrations, holidays and special occasions

 How to Store

-If you have any leftover tamales allow them to first come to room temperature then store in airtight container in the refrigerator for up to 5 days.
+If you have any leftover tamales, allow them to first come to room temperature, then store in an airtight container in the refrigerator for up to 5 days.

-For food safety, do not freeze again these tamales that you have previously frozen.
+For food safety, do not refreeze tamales that have already been previously frozen.

 A woman's hand is preparing jackfruit tamales verdes on a wooden surface.
 They place a green filling mixture onto masa spread on a corn husk.
 Nearby are more husks, a bowl of filling, and a mixing bowl with masa.
 A cloth with a floral pattern is also visible.